 Microsoft uses strict controls to govern access to customer data, granting the lowest level of access required to complete key tasks and revoking access when it's no longer needed.

-Cloud App Security enforces data protection during content inspection.
-File content isn't stored in the Cloud App Security datacenter.
+Defender for Cloud Apps enforces data protection during content inspection.
+File content isn't stored in the Defender for Cloud Apps datacenter.
 Only the metadata of the file records and any matches that were identified are stored.

 - Activity log: 180 days